 Submitted by Norman Sprinthall; Caswell Beach, NC:

-Norman also visited the church in Belleau.
+Norman visited the church in Belleau.
 The original church was destroyed by American artillery and rebuilt using funds raised by the 26th Division’s veterans, completed and dedicated in 1929.
 The plaque over the door carries the inscription: This church, destroyed during the world war, has been rebuilt by the veterans of the 26th Division of the American Expeditionary Force in memory of their comrades who fell on the soil of France while fighting for a common cause.

 Submitted by Richard Henry (Strzempek) Arvonio; Ocean Isle, NC: